Testosterone deficiency is one of the most commonly under-diagnosed conditions in America today.

 Of course, not every man will experience these symptoms at the same time, and some men may never reach a point of deficiency in their lifetime, but we all experience a similar decline for the same physiological reasons.

-Another common misconception is that only men can experience Testosterone Deficiency.
-In fact, women require Testosterone to function as well, albeit at far lower concentrations.
+Another common misconception is that only men can experience testosterone deficiency.
+In fact, women require testosterone to function as well, albeit at far lower concentrations.

-Though testosterone is not currently commonly prescribed for women, as we understand the implications of Testosterone Therapy for Women, medical approaches will almost certainly appear in the future.
+Though testosterone is not currently commonly prescribed for women, as we understand the implications of testosterone therapy for women, therapeutic approaches will almost certainly appear in the future.

-The bottom line is that Testosterone is one of the most critical hormones produced by the human body, necessary for promoting health and masculinity in men, and optimal function in women.
+The bottom line is that testosterone is one of the most critical hormones produced by the human body, necessary for promoting health and masculinity in men, and optimal function in women.

-What Is Low-T?
+What is Low-T?

-Low-T is a term which represents the time in a patient's life when his Testosterone Levels have dropped to a point where his wellness begins to suffer as a result.
-Testosterone Deficiency Symptoms take many forms.
+Low-T is a term which represents the time in a patient's life when his testosterone levels have dropped to a point where his wellness begins to suffer as a result.
+Testosterone deficiency symptoms take many forms.

-What Are Low Testosterone Symptoms?
+What are Low Testosterone Symptoms?

-Testosterone Deficiency is most commonly associated with ills of a sexual nature.
+Testosterone deficiency is most commonly associated with ills of a sexual nature.
 Men with Low-T struggle to generate sexual and romantic passion for their partner.
 They also tend to have issues with erectile function and general sexual performance.

 What is the Threshold of Low-T?

 In men, the hormone is produced primarily by the testes, but also by the adrenal glands.
 In women, Testosterone is produced in small amounts by both the adrenal glands and the ovaries.

-Of course, your Hormone Doctor will use his or her personal judgment regarding your need for treatment, because some men are more sensitive to hormone decline than others, and may require treatment even if they are currently at the lower end of normal.
-Less than 350 ng/dl is almost universally considered Low-T.
+Of course, your hormone doctor will use his or her judgment regarding your need for treatment, because some men are more sensitive to hormone decline than others, and may require treatment even if they are currently at the lower end of normal.
+Less than 350 ng/dL is almost universally considered Low-T.

 How Common is Testosterone Deficiency?

-Low-T in incredibly common in the United States and symptoms are appearing in men at an earlier age than before, because of widespread issues such as diabetes, obesity, and sedentary lifestyle.
+Low-T is incredibly common in the United States, and symptoms are appearing in men at an earlier age than before, because of widespread issues such as diabetes, obesity, and sedentary lifestyle.

-It's becoming increasingly common for physicians to test for Low-T at earlier ages than ever before, to assess the patient's potential need for Hormone Replacement Therapy.
+It's becoming increasingly common for physicians to test for Low-T at earlier ages than ever before, to assess the patient's potential need for Hormone Replacement Therapy (HRT).

 How Can I Relieve the Symptoms of Low-T?

-For example, anaerobic exercise, such as weightlifting, has an impressive impact on Testosterone Production, as does High-Intensity Interval Training, a brand of cardiovascular exercise that emphasizes pushing your body to the limit periodically to put pressure on your body and your muscles.
+For example, anaerobic exercise, such as weightlifting, has a profound impact on testosterone production, as does High-Intensity Interval Training (HIIT), a brand of cardiovascular exercise that emphasizes pushing your body to the limit periodically to put pressure on your body and your muscles.